EvelineV/spinning/README.md

 - ~Extract Gauge component from Sock app to re-use for Mitten app~
 - ~Remove imperial units altogether~
 - ~new formula: BPI(plied) = TPI(singles) \* numPlies (included in plied WPI app as optional)~
+- ~Add Home app with welcome text and inspiration~

 ## Useful commands
 because sometimes I don't use Angular for months at a time...